Shane McIntyre

-Tracking offline conversions can be extremely valuable for businesses that have a sales process that happens outside the website, such as over the phone or in person.
+Tracking offline conversions can be extremely valuable for businesses with a sales process outside the website.
+Examples are over the phone or in person.

 Offline conversion tracking allows you to see which of your online marketing efforts are driving revenue so you can invest more in the channels that are working best.

-There are a few steps to setting up offline conversions which involve capturing click data from your paid channels and then linking it to the sales data that you’re tracking in another system such as your CRM or POS system,
+There are steps to setting up offline conversions which involve capturing click data from your paid channels and then linking it to the sales data that you’re tracking in another system, such as your CRM or POS system,

-Once you’ve linked the two systems, you’ll be able to see which online clicks led to sales, and adjust your marketing accordingly.
+Once you’ve linked the two systems, you can see which online clicks led to sales and adjust your marketing accordingly.

 What is Offline Conversion Tracking?

-Offline conversion tracking is the process of tracking customer interactions and conversions that occur offline, such as in a brick-and-mortar store, service-based company, or over the phone.
+Offline conversion tracking tracks customer interactions and conversions offline, such as in a brick-and-mortar store, service-based company, or over the phone.

-This data can then be imported into Google Ads or Facebook Ads so that you can see how your online campaigns are driving offline conversions.
+This data can then be imported into Google Ads or Facebook Ads.
+This will let you see how your online campaigns are driving offline conversions.

 Why is Offline Conversion Tracking Important?

-Offline conversion tracking is important because it gives you a complete picture of how your online campaigns are performing.
+Offline conversion tracking is essential because it gives you a complete picture of how your online campaigns are performing.

-It can also help you identify which online channels are driving the most offline conversions and the highest ROI so that you can allocate your marketing budget accordingly.
+It can also help you identify which online channels drive the most offline conversions and the highest ROI so that you can allocate your marketing budget accordingly.

-Offline conversions also push back critical touchpoints in the customer journey back to your ad platforms.
+Offline conversions also push back critical touchpoints in the customer journey to your ad platforms.

-For example, if you are in a service-based industry you may have multiple touchpoints from contact, prospect, and sale.
+For example, service-based industry, you may have multiple touchpoints from contactprospect, and sale.

 Those touch points can be pushed back as conversion goals and provide invaluable insights for optimizing your ad campaigns.

-Correctly capturing and optimizing for conversion value allows you to focus on driving revenue as opposed to “sales”.
+Correctly capturing and optimizing for conversion value allows you to focus on driving revenue instead of “sales.”

 What is Optimize for Conversion Value?

-“Optimize for conversion value” is a setting in Google Ads that allows you to optimize your ad delivery for conversion value (ROI/ROAS) rather than for conversions.
+“Optimize for conversion value” is a setting in Google Ads optimizing ad delivery for conversion value (ROI/ROAS) rather than for conversions.

-When you optimize for conversion value, Google Ads will show your ad to people who are more likely to convert at a higher value.
+When you optimize for conversion value, Google Ads will show the ad to people likely to convert at a higher value.

-For example, if you’re selling tickets to an event, someone who buys a VIP ticket is more valuable to you than someone who buys a general admission ticket.
+For example, if you’re selling tickets to an event, a VIP ticket is more valuable to you than a general admission ticket.

-If you are a service or SaaS-based business you may have a much higher Average Client Value (ACV) for certain campaigns and markets.
+If you are a service or SaaS-based business, you may have a much higher Average Client Value (ACV) for specific campaigns and markets.

-Optimizing for conversion value can help you get more out of your budget by making sure your ads are shown to people who are more likely to convert at a higher value and higher ROAS.
+Optimizing for conversion value can help you get more out of your budget by making sure your ads are more likely to convert at a higher value and higher ROAS.

 When to Use Offline Conversion Tracking?

-1. When you want to track conversions that happen offline, such as in a brick-and-mortar store, service-based industry, or sales process with multiple touch points.
+1. When you want to track offline conversions, such as in a brick-and-mortar store, service-based industry, or sales process with multiple touch points.

 2. When you want to attribute conversions to specific touchpoints, such as a phone call with a sales rep, proposal, quote, application, or other milestones in your customer journey.